 The amount of knowledge is huge and still this sport manages to bring surprise to the table.

-Ģirts Krūzmanis and his motorsport beginnings are also the beginnings of this team. Ģirts has been involved in motorsport since he was only 12 years old when he started to participate in karting practices.
+Ģirts Krūzmanis and his steps in motorsports are also the foundations of this team. Ģirts has been involved in motorsports since he was 12 years old when he started to participate in karting practices.

-From 1997 till 2001 Ģirts drove in a racing team called – Arčers, but in this team he was the second pilot.
-After someone suggested it – Ģirts decided that it was time to establish his own racing team and in 2002 Union – sports club Spice was registered.
-This was the year that this team took active participation in various circuit racing events.
+From 1997 till 2001 Ģirts drove for racing team Arčers, where he had the second pilot role.
+After someone had suggested it – Ģirts decided that it was time to establish his own racing team and in 2002 Union – sports club Spice was registered.
+That was the year the team took active participation in various circuit racing events.

-Already in its first year the team had great success and stood on the podium – Ģirts Krūzmanis won 2nd place overall in the year.
-Teams second year came with an even bigger success because Ģirts was the Baltic champion of circuit racing.
-The Baltic champion title wasn’t lost in years to come – 2004 and 2005.
-At that time Spice stood on the starting line with multiple race cars.
-The team represented circuit racing divers like Jānis Kārkliņš, Ģirts Melnbiksis, Agris Petrovskis, Māris Neikšāns, Andis Neikšāns, Juris Sprūdis, Egons Lapiņš, Igors Grušeļevsksis.
-With I.Grušeļevsksis a new phase began in teams activity.
-Grušeļevskis was a Russian driver who participated in circuit races with a Latvian license.
-In the year 2009 during a race I.Grušeļevsksis asked a question to Ģirts – would it be possible to arrange rally test for him (with a fully equipped team) and, even if it was a huge challenge, Ģirts agreed to do it.
+Already in its first year the team had great success and stood proud on the podium – Ģirts Krūzmanis won 2nd place overall in the season.
+The Second year came with an even bigger success because Ģirts became the Baltic champion of circuit racing.
+The Baltic champion title was defended in years to come – 2004 and 2005.
+At the time Spice started with multiple race cars on the grid.
+The team represented circuit racing drivers like Jānis Kārkliņš, Ģirts Melnbiksis, Agris Petrovskis, Māris Neikšāns, Andis Neikšāns, Juris Sprūdis, Egons Lapiņš and Igors Grušeļevsksis.
+A new phase for the team began with inclusion of I.Grušeļevsksis, who was a Russian driver, participating in circuit races with a Latvian sports license.
+In the year 2009 during a race I.Grušeļevsksis asked Ģirts – would it be possible to arrange rally test for him (with a fully equipped team) and even though it was a huge challenge, Ģirts agreed to do it.

-At the same time S.Gryazin, whose sons drive with SRT team till this day, went with Grušeļevsksis to these rally tests as his coach.
-During this event S.Gryazin saw that this team will be able to successfully use their circuit racing knowledge, that they have stored up for years in rally events and will be able to prepare everything that was needed for his sons starts.
+At the same time S.Gryazin, whose sons drove with SRT team for many seasons, went with Grušeļevsksis to these rally tests as his coach.
+During this event S.Gryazin saw that this team will be able to successfully use their circuit racing knowledge in rally events and will be able to prepare everything that could be needed for his sons races.
 In 2010 his oldest son Vasily Gryazin had his first rally event – Kalna muižas rally sprint, Latvia.
-He was only sixteen years old at the time and he remembers this as being the coolest thing ever “I remember a jump, it was such an amazing experience.
+He was only sixteen years old at the time and remembers this as being the coolest thing ever “I remember doing a jump, it was such an amazing experience.
 I felt like I was flying and I know this seems funny now, but at that time it was the thing that made me feel everything that rally brings – adrenaline, excitement, focus.”
-Vasily went on to start in disciplines like circuit racing, rally, rallycross with SRT for the last 8 years.
-And his youngest son Nikolay started off his career with SRT in circuit racing and now, today, he is a rally driver who has won multiple races and driven a huge amount of ss km during the years.
+Vasily went on to start in circuit racing, rally and rallycross with SRT for the 8 years.
+And his youngest son Nikolay started off his career with SRT in circuit racing and today is a rally driver who has won multiple races and completed a huge amount of ss km during the years.

-If we take a look at the last couple of years we can count up to 25 534 ss km in total from all of our rally drivers.
+If we take a look at the last couple of years we can count up to over 30 000 ss km in total from all of our rally drivers.

-As for today, tomorrow, a month from now or a year – we stay very busy, you can see SRT participating in ERC stages, different regional championships, we take tests very seriously and spend all of our spare time in tests.
+As for today, tomorrow, a month from now or a year – we stay very busy, you can see SRT participating in ERC stages, different regional championships etc. We take tests very seriously and spend all of our spare time to find new improvements.